mozilla/tofino/README.md

 ## Clobbering

-If you have problems building, it might be worth deleting some generated files and then trying again.
+If you have problems building, it might be worth deleting some generated files and then building or running again.
 For example:

     rm -r .electron
     rm -r node_modules